PierrePedrono/PierrePedrono/README.md

 #About me

-- 🔭 I’m currently working on a school side project : "Bouqs', which is a lending books website
+- 🔭 I’m currently working on a school side project: "Bouqs', which is a lending books website
-- 🌱 I’m currently learning JavaScript frameworks : node, express, react...
+- 🌱 I’m currently learning JavaScript frameworks: node, express, react...
 - 🔨 I will deepen my PhP and SQL skills
 - 💬 Ask me about human management, issues to solve, I love it
 - 📫 How to reach me: in/pierre-pedrono